 camp when used as a verb, includes to camp in a vehicle.

-[Regulation 8A inserted in Gazette 16 Jul 1999 p.
+[Regulation 8A inserted: Gazette 16 Jul 1999 p.
 3202.]

 9. Park homes may only be occupied in caravan parks

 Despite anything else in this Part, a person may occupy a park home only in a caravan park licensed under the Act.